oded282/Flight-Simulator-Interpreter/README.md

 The interpreter lexes the input, than parses it.
 In case the command and paramaters is valid, it will be executed immediately.
 Each command is represented by a Command object that implements the Command abstract class. while the interpreter runs, another thread runs in the background updating the symbol table with current values read from FlightGear.

+NOTE:
+- The interpreter gets "flightGear" valid arguments only
+- Make sure you run our Interpreter before running FlightGear
+- Sleep command is implemented by sleeping the amount inputed in milliseconds!
+- test.txt contains valid script for flying the plane.